Preparing to Sell Your Business. Why Are Some Businesses Difficult To Sell?

-Thinking of selling businesses, consider the following statistics.
-In a survey of a broad cross-section of Merger and Acquisition (M&A) Advisors, one of the questions posed was, “What is the biggest challenge you face in your practice?”
+Thinking of preparing to sell y our business, consider the following statistics.
+In a survey of a broad cross-section of Merger and Acquisition (M&A) Consultants, one of the questions posed was, “What is the biggest challenge you face in your practice?”
 They were given eight choices including lack of financing and not enough buyers.
 They were asked to pick their top three.
 The top answer was seller value expectations with a 68.9% response rate.
 I don’t understand why this is the biggest challenge our industry faces.
 From my perspective, this translates into a great deal of wasted effort on the part of our buyers, our seller clients and the M&A Advisor.
 Statistics show that the average business sale closing ratio is less than 76%.
 This is so important that I am going to say it again.
 The business sale closing ratio is less than 76%.
 It fails 24% of the time!
 Why is that?

 The following are 10 top key reasons why many businesses do not sell.